Loyelnaz/Data-Structures-And-Algorithms/datastructures/trees/README.md

 #### Leaf Node
 Node having no children
 #### Depth of a tree
 Distance from the root node.
 The root has a depth of zero.
-Every child has a depth of parentsDepth+1
+Every child has a depth of `parentsDepth + 1`

 ### Binary Tree
 * All nodes have an outdegree of at most two